ErgodicEntropy/Plate-Tectonics-Algorithm/README.md

 2. Irreplacability: if the control flow of the code could be described conceptually otherwise, then the algorithmic correspondence is merely analogical and/or metaphorical, and thus redundant.
 3. Validity
 ### Type of the optimization algorithm:
-1. Population Optimization algorithm
+1. Population Optimization algorithm:
-2. Local Optimization algorithm
+2. Local Optimization algorithm: the algorithm moves locally from one solution to another in the hopes of finding global optima (or an approximation thereof)
-3. Discrete Optimization algorithm
+3. Discrete Optimization algorithm: the algorithm takes in discrete solution representations only (Perumtation, Boolean...etc) and fitness functions that accept such inputs

+#### Solution representation and Fitness function: Discrete Optimization (Permutation)

+1. Solutions = Plates in the form of lists (discrete representation: Permutation or Boolean solution representation)
+2. Fitness function (any fitness function that takes discrete lists as inputs)

 ### Neighborhood Topology, step size, size and threshold radius:

+### Plate Tectonic Algorithmic Operators:

 ### Population Algorithms steps: Plate boundary or margins or faults